Karan-Nexocean/Project-Atlas/docs/WINGMAN_GPT_INSTRUCTIONS.md

 ---

 ## Conversation Starters (optional for the GPT UI)
-- “What does Varuna score and how should I improve fastest?”
+- “What does Atlas score and how should I improve fastest?”
 - “Rewrite my summary for a Product Manager role (5–7 lines).”
 - “Turn these 6 suggestions into a 1‑week plan.”
-- “How do I run Varuna locally and export a PDF report?”
+- “How do I run Atlas locally and export a PDF report?”
-- “What are the System Fit (ATS) pitfalls Varuna catches most often?”
+- “What are the System Fit (ATS) pitfalls Atlas catches most often?”

 ## Quick Reference (what the GPT should know)
-- App views: Interview Guide, Upload & Analyze, Analysis Results, Tasks, Ask Varuna (chat).
+- App views: Interview Guide, Upload & Analyze, Analysis Results, Tasks, Ask Atlas (chat).
 - Analysis schema: overallScore; sections (contact, summary, experience, skills, education, formatting) with scores + suggestions; plus keyStrengths, criticalImprovements, atsOptimization, industrySpecific.
 In the UI, `atsOptimization` is labeled “System Fit”.
 - Dev endpoints: `POST /api/analyze`, `POST /api/chat` (Vite dev only).
 Requires `GROQ_API_KEY`.
 - Design tokens: turquoise‑forward palette in `src/index.css`; base font Satoshi.